ungleich/cdist/docs/src/cdist-best-practice.rst

     }
     EOF

-* in the manifest, export the relevant variables and add the following lines in your manifest:
+* in the manifest, export the relevant variables and add the following lines to your manifest:

 .. code-block:: console